-Aeromonas spp. was detected as a sole pathogen in 1,118/25,498 (4.38%) of all stool samples sent to the microbiology laboratory from symptomatic patients and in 5/102 (4.9%) of the asymptomatic control group.
-Comparing the demographic characteristics of AAG (N=70) to the asymptomatic control group (N=102), it was determined that the mean (median) age of the AAG and control groups was 18.54 (1.0) and 18.94 (4.38) months, respectively (p=0.916).
+Aeromonas spp. was detected as the sole pathogen in 1,118 of all 25,498 stool samples (4.38%) sent to the microbiology laboratory from symptomatic patients and in 5 of the 102 asymptomatic controls (4.9%).
+Comparison of the demographic characteristics of the AAG group (N=70) and the asymptomatic control group (N=102) revealed that the mean (SD) ages of the AAG and control groups were 18.54 (1.0) and 18.94 (4.38) months, respectively (p=0.916).

-The AAG group had a lower percentage of females compared to the control group (52.9% vs. 63.7%, p=0.154, N.S), and less members of an ethnic-religious group other than Jews (12.9% vs. 58.8%, p<0.001).
-In addition, the mean PCR Ct value of the AAG group was lower compared to the positive samples (N=3) of the control group (34.94 vs. 37.95, p=0.0171).
+The AAG group had a nonsignificantly lower percentage of females compared with the control group (52.9% vs. 63.7%, p=0.154) and fewer members of an ethnic/religious group other than Jewish (12.9% vs. 58.8%, p<0.001).
+In addition, the mean PCR Ct value of the AAG group was lower than that of the positive samples (N=3) of the control group (34.94 vs. 37.95, p=0.0171).

-Aeromonas and Campylobacter gastroenteritis: Case-control study
+Aeromonas and Campylobacter gastroenteritis: case-control study

 The clinical and demographic characteristics of the patients with AAG versus CAG are summarized in Table 2.
-Patients from both AAG and CAG groups had similar demographic characteristics, except for younger age in Aeromonas vs. Campylobacter group (58.6% under 2 years old vs. 27.2%, respectively) (data not shown).
+Patients in both AAG and CAG groups had similar demographic characteristics, except for a younger age in the Aeromonas group (younger than 2 years old: 58.6% vs. 27.2%, respectively) (data not shown).

-The predisposing factors and the clinical characteristics differed between patients with Aeromonas spp.
-Vs. Campylobacter spp. gastroenteritis.
-Patients with Aeromonas spp. had more underlying diseases (p=0.002), higher CT value (p<0.001) and more prolonged diarrhea (> 10 days) than the CAG (62.5% vs. 23.5%) (p<0.001).
-Accordingly, the CT value was lower in short-term diarrhea (<10 days) for both patients groups (Figure 1).
-Compared to CAG, AAG was characterized by a lower percentage of patients with diarrhea and nausea (p=0.004 for both), and lower rate of fever shivering, abdominal pain, muscle pain, skin rash and headache (p<0.001 for all), respectively (Table 2).
+The predisposing factors and clinical characteristics differed between patients with Aeromonas spp. and Campylobacter spp. gastroenteritis.
+Patients with Aeromonas spp. had more underlying diseases (p=0.002), a higher Ct value (p<0.001), and more prolonged diarrhea (> 10 days) than patients with CAG (62.5% vs. 23.5%) (p<0.001).
+Accordingly, the Ct value was lower in individuals with short-term diarrhea (<10 days) for both patient groups (Figure 1).
+Compared with CAG, AAG was characterized by a lower percentage of patients with diarrhea and nausea (p=0.004 for both) and lower rates of fever, shivering, abdominal pain, muscle pain, skin rash, and headache (p<0.001 for all) (Table 2).

-Multivariate analyses for the predisposing factors identify higher CT value (O.R. =1.23, 95% C.I.
-1.14-1.32, p<0.001), recent restaurant dining (O.R. =0.38, 95% C.I.
-0.18-0.79, p=0.01) and prolonged duration of diarrhea (> 10 days) (O.R. =5.9, 95% C.I.
-2.46-10.9, p<0.001) as predictive variables for AAG vs. CAG.
+Multivariate analyses of the predisposing factors identified a higher Ct value (odds ratio [OR]=1.23, 95% confidence interval [CI] 1.14–1.32, p<0.001), recent restaurant dining (OR=0.38, 95% CI 0.18–0.79, p=0.01), and prolonged duration of diarrhea (> 10 days) (OR=5.9, 95% CI 2.46–10.9, p<0.001) as predictive variables for AAG vs. CAG.

 Discussion

-In this prospective study, we evaluated the prevalence of Aeromonas spp. in AAG, the incidence rate of AAG and its clinical characteristics, compared to traditional enteropathogens, such as Campyobacter spp.
-Before 2020, AAG was not diagnosed in Israel in the Clalit Health Services microbiology laboratories, thus was unknown as a true enteropathogen.
-With the transition to molecular diagnosis and using molecular multiplex panels, the panel of pathogens previously reported by culture, such as Campylobacter spp., Salmonella spp., Shigella spp., and Yersinia spp., was expanded to include Aeromonas spp. and Vibrio spp.
+In this prospective study, we compared the prevalence of Aeromonas spp. in AAG and the incidence rate of AAG and its clinical characteristics with those of the traditional enteropathogen Campylobacter spp.
+Before 2020, AAG was not diagnosed in Israel in the Clalit Health Services microbiology laboratories and its status as a true enteropathogen was unknown.
+With the transition to molecular diagnosis and use of molecular multiplex panels, the range of pathogens has expanded beyond what was previously detected by culture, such as Campylobacter spp., Salmonella spp., Shigella spp., and Yersinia spp., to include Aeromonas spp. and Vibrio spp.